dwaltrip/gosuji/README.md

   3. Change the name of `development-config-(example).js` to `development-config.js`.
 Edit this file if you are not using the default port for redis.

 4. Run the tests and verify that they pass (Optional)
   1. The gameplay integration tests use [Poltergiest](https://github.com/jonleighton/poltergeist), which depends on PhantomJS.
 Follow [these instructions](https://github.com/jonleighton/poltergeist#installing-phantomjs) to install it.
-Alternatively, you can skip this portion of the test suite.
-To do so, open `spec/features/gameplay_actions_spec.rb` and, at the top of the file, change `feature "gameplay actions" do` to `feature "gameplay actions", skip: true do`.
+Alternatively, you can skip the integrations tests.
   2. Migrate the test database: `bundle exec rake db:migrate RAILS_ENV=test`
   3. If including the integration tests, start up Node and Redis (see section 5)
-  4. Run the tests: `bundle exec rspec`
+  4. Run the tests: `bundle exec rspec`.
+To skip the integration tests, add this option to the rspec command: `--tag ~integration`.

 5. Run GoSuji!
   1. Start the Redis server: `redis-server` (my dev machine starts a background Redis process on start up, so I skip this step)